 - NYS RN license and current registration

 - 1-2 page personal statement of professional goals

-- College level coursework in research, statistics, health assessment (may be completed during first year grad studies at LIU)
+- College level coursework in research, statistics, health assessment (may be completed during first year grad studies)

 - 2 years experience as RN preferred